Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 Next, you will need to compile the JSON that will be submitted in the request body.
 This JSON includes all of the data that the backend system requires to process this order.

-For a NEW_ACTIVATION, this JSON typically includes the following pieces:
+For a NEW_ACTIVATION transaction, this JSON typically includes the following pieces:

 * Transaction type (i.e., NEW_ACTIVATION).